University level course

 Students now have to apply for a government loan to pay for the increased tuition fees (£9,250+ a year for some courses).

 Read more about loans and financial support for Higher Education here.

-If the idea of taking out a loan for your university course is putting you off, then there are other ways to get a degree with financial support; through an employer sponsored degree; a Higher Apprenticeship or Degree Apprenticeships or, with reduced fees through The Open University - where you can study part-time alongside work.
+If the idea of taking out a loan for your university course is putting you off, then there are other ways to get a degree with financial support; through an employer-sponsored degree; a Higher Apprenticeship or Degree Apprenticeship; or with reduced fees through The Open University - where you can study part-time alongside work.